Dan J. Harkey

 Smaller cities and suburbs will get sucked in because the same self-serving political leaders intend to transfer the less desirable and criminal behavior out of the cities and into the suburbs.
 A regulation known as AFFH (Affirmatively Furthering Fair Housing) will create progressive mini-urban cities within suburbs.

-The process allows federal regulations and mandates to take control of all zoning and development.
-Losing local government control is the plan to destroy the suburban lifestyle.
+The process enables federal regulations and mandates to govern all zoning and development, controlling government control as part of the process to destroy the suburban lifestyle.
 The fundamental objective is to replace the essential character of suburbs, which are intended to be peaceful and family-oriented, with high-density urban developments.
 This shift will fundamentally alter the way of life in these areas, affecting property values and community dynamics.

-The implementation of AFFH largely depends on the issuance of the U.S. Department of Housing and Urban Development (HUD) Community Development Block Grants.
+The implementation of AFFH largely depends on the issuance of Community Development Block Grants by the U.S. Department of Housing and Urban Development (HUD).
 Suburban cities are effectively held hostage by these federal planning demands, as they are prohibited from receiving millions of dollars in HUD grants unless they comply with the regulations, which include eliminating single-family zoning and installing low and moderate-cost housing.

-Failure to comply may result in highway funds not being distributed.
-Any objections by local municipalities will get the municipal leaders of the suburbs sued for discrimination by civil rights groups or the federal government.
-The federal government can spend unlimited money to destroy historic private property rights and capitalism in suburban settings.
-The process represents progressive social engineering at work.
+Failure to comply may result in the withholding of highway funds.
+Any objections by local municipalities will likely result in lawsuits against the municipal leaders of the suburbs for alleged discrimination by civil rights groups or the federal government.
+The federal government can spend unlimited money to destroy historic private property rights and capitalism in suburban settings—the process represents a form of progressive social engineering in action.

 https://www.hud.gov/AFFH

 Lenders are currently witnessing the degradation of neighborhoods and cities with a sense of skepticism.
-They are often forced to decline loan submissions in these areas, not out of choice but due to the prevailing conditions.
-The process of unwinding this mess will be long and arduous, and it is only possible by removing the parasitical political scoundrels, who are the elected officials responsible for the current state of decay, from their positions of power.
+They are often forced to decline loan submissions in these areas, not out of choice, but due to prevailing conditions.
+The process of unwinding this mess will be long and arduous.
+It is only possible by removing the parasitical political scoundrels, who are the elected officials responsible for the current state of decay, from their positions of power.

 Who will start a business in California when a startup requires astronomical risks?